schropes/fora-corpus/README.md

 # Fora Corpus

-This repository contains information about the Fora corpus, including information about requesting access, a description of the data, starter code, and models.
+This repository contains information about the Fora corpus, including a description of the data, information about requesting access, starter code, and models for processing the data.

 The corpus is described in the ACL 2024 paper "Fora: A corpus and framework for the study of facilitated dialogue" by Hope Schroeder, Deb Roy, and Jad Kabbara.